The Fastest Clock in the Universe: Characters

 Cougar Glass - A thirty year old man, he appears to be very narcissistic, caring little about others and instead being fixated with his own appearance.
 He also becomes hysterical and feels physically ill whenever he is reminded of his real age.

 Captain Tock - A heavily balding 49 year old man.
 He has a job running an antique shop and has an obsession with birds.
 He is very wary of his health, taking vitamins and refraining from eating unhealthy food.

 Foxtrot Darling - A 15 year-old school child.
 He has found a new role model in Cougar after the loss of his brother.

 Sherbet Gravel - A streetwise 17 year old girl.
 She originally was the girlfriend of Foxtrot's brother until his death.
-She since has become Foxtrot's girlfriend and claims to be pregnant with his child.
-She yearns to have a more normal life, having previously been involved with gangs.
+She since has become Foxtrot's girlfriend and now yearns to have a more normal life, having previously been involved with gangs.

 Cheetah Bee - 88 years of age, she is the landlady as her husband owned the fur factory below years before.
 Whenever Cougar gets distressed from being reminded of his real age she arrives and coaxes him by showing how old and unattractive she is by comparison.